-For clarity, the items/options below remain suspended for the 2023 round.
+For clarity, the items/options below remain suspended for the 2024 round.

-- Creation of Species Rich Grassland

-- Heather Restoration

-- Heather Restoration Follow up Molinia control
+- Creation of Species Rich Grassland - Heather Restoration - Heather Restoration Follow up Molinia control - The Muirburn element of the Muirburn and Heather Cutting capital item

 All supporting documentation should be submitted by the relevant application deadlines as outlined above.
 Consider early on what supporting documents you will need.
 Some will require input from other individuals or organisations and it is important that you allow enough time to get these inputs before the closing date.
 Failure to submit the required documents by the closing date may result in your application being deemed ineligible.